jay-johnson/restapi/README.md

 ## Rust Rest API Stack with User Management

 A secure-by-default rest api stack implemented with hyper, tokio and postgres.
 This project is focused on providing end-to-end encryption by default for 12-factor applications looking to customize functionality using environment variables as needed.
 Comes with a working user management and authentication backend written in postgresql.
 For ease of use, you can browse the database using pg4admin for database management (deployed with docker compose).

 ### Overview

 - User authentication enabled by default and implemented with custom tls assets to encrypt all JWT tokens with storage in postgres.
 - Users can upload and manage files stored on AWS S3 (assuming valid credentials are loaded outside this rust project).
 - User password reset and user email change support using one-time-use tokens that are stored in postgres.
-- User passwords are salted using argon2
+- User passwords are salted using [argon2](https://docs.rs/argon2/latest/argon2/).
 - The hyper server hosts tls assets that can be re-generated with the tools in this repository.
-- The postgres database requires clients present the included tls Certificate Authority file for encrypting data in-transit.
+- The postgres database requires each client include the postgres tls certificate authority file for encrypting data in-transit.
 - The rest api server accesses postgres with a bb8 client threadpool.
 - encrypted JWT keys included and documentation to build new ones as you need.

 ### TLS Encryption Status

-Compoment        | Status
+Component        | Status
 ---------------- | ------
 Rest API Server  | Listening for encrypted client connections on tcp port **3000** JWT              | Encrypting and decrypting tokens with [ECDSA using SHA-256](https://docs.rs/jsonwebtoken/latest/jsonwebtoken/enum.Algorithm.html#variant.ES256)